Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855</code></pre>

 {:start="4"}
-4. Example hashed Canonical Request string.
+4. Example hashed Canonical Request string:
 <pre class='code'>
 <code>f536975d06c0309214f805bb90ccff089219ecd68b2577efef23edd43b7e1a59</code></pre>

 ### 2) Create a String to Sign for Signature Version 4
 The string to sign has meta information about your request and the canonical request that is created in step 1.
-Consicely, it includes the algorithm, date and time, credential scope, and hashed canonical request.
+Concisely, it includes the algorithm, date and time, credential scope, and hashed canonical request.

-1. Structure of string to sign
+1. Structure of string to sign:
 <pre class='code'>
 <code>StringToSign =
     Algorithm + \n +